-It is hoped that instances where this occurs will be rare, but can occur if:
+It is hoped that instances where this occurs will be rare, but some examples of where this might occur are:

 - 1. You do not return the Deferred Payment Agreement - 2.
 A co-owner will not sign the Deferred Payment Agreement - 3.
 West Berkshire Council cannot register a first legal charge on your property - 4.
-You do not meet the eligibility criteria for a deferred payment
+You do not meet the eligibility criteria for a deferred payment - 5.
+You have not returned all documentation required for the application - 6.
+You have not offered adequate security

-In these instances you will have to find alternative ways to fund your care and make arrangements to pay the care provider direct until your assets reach the upper capital limit, at which point you should contact West Berkshire Council to request funding.
+If we are unable to offer a Deferred Payment, you will have to find alternative ways to fund your care and make arrangements to pay the care provider direct until your assets reach the upper capital limit, at which point you should contact West Berkshire Council to request funding.